annejan/swarmtv/trunk/rss-torrent/readme.txt

 episode INTEGER           - The episode number date DATE                 - The Date the torrent was downloaded

+Adding simple filters:

+In order to filter series without writing your own SQL, you can use simple filters.
+The filters consits of the following keywords. add-simple 	: Add a simple filter, as an argument provide the name of the filter. title				: The regexp for things that HAVE to be in the title. exclude			: The regexp for things that MUST NOT be in the title. max-size		: The maximal size of the torrent content. min-size		: The minimal size of the torrent content. nodup				: The Kind of duplicate avoiding filter we want (will be explained below) from-season	:	From which season to download.
+from-episode: From which episode in that season to download.

+When adding a simple filter a title and nodup value are manitory.
+Settings that are not needed may be ommitted.

+nodup filters :
+none		: No filtering at al
+link		:	No torrents with the same url get downloaded. unique	:	No torrents with the same season and episodenumber get downloaded. newer		:	Only newer torrents get downloaded.

-Adding filters:
+Adding SQL filters:

-Filters are used to get the content you want, and avoid duplicate downloads.
+SQL Filters are used to get the content you want, and avoid duplicate downloads.
-Filters are made up from 2 parts, the filters part that filters out the candidates for download.
+SQL Filters are made up from 2 parts, the filters part that filters out the candidates for download.
 And the avoid duplicates part, that looks if a match the filters has already found isn't downloaded before.
 Both filterparts are sqlite queries, you can create them as you like,